 There are many reasonable answers to this question, and we’ll explore several of them when we come to the study of random graphs.
 For now, we are going to compare each of our real networks to a synthetic random graph with a similar degree sequence.

 Technically, we are using a model that reproduces the degree sequence approximately and in expectation.
-This model is due to Chung and Lu (2002).
+This model is often called the Chung-Lu model and is due to Chung and Lu (2002).

 The following code constructs a random synthetic counterpart graph for each of our empirical graphs.
 It then adds all of these to a dictionary so that we can easily access both the real and synthetic graphs later.